Certificate or Associate Degree Information

 - Petitions for Other Requirements

-If your petition deals with general university and/or specific requirements for your degree or other academic policies, you need approval from your advisor and the dean or director of the college or school in which your major is located.
-Submit your signed petition to the Office of the Registrar.
+If the petition deals with general university and/or specific requirements for the degree or other academic policies, approval is needed from the advisor and the dean or director of the college or school in which the major is located.
+Submit the signed petition to the Office of the Registrar.
 It will then be forwarded to the provost for consideration.

 Residence credit is course credit earned through any unit of UAF.
 Formal classroom instruction, correspondence study, distance-delivered courses, individual study or research at UAF are all considered residence credit.
 On the other hand, transfer credit, advanced placement credit, credit for prior learning, military service credit and credit granted through nationally prepared examinations are not considered residence credit, nor are credit-by-examination credits earned through locally prepared tests.
 None of these types of credit can be applied to UAF residency requirements.

 Most universities have residency requirements that call for a certain number of credits toward a degree to be earned at the degree-granting school.
 At UAF, the residency requirement for both certificates and associate degrees is 15 resident credits.

-You are responsible for meeting all requirements for graduation.
-You are encouraged to work with your advisor and use DegreeWorks throughout your college career to ensure you are on track to graduate.
+It is the student's responsibility to meet all requirements for graduation.
+Students are encouraged to work with their advisor and use DegreeWorks throughout their college career to ensure they are on track to graduate.

 - Application for Graduation

-You need to formally apply for graduation.
-An application for graduation and nonrefundable fee must be filed with the Office of the Registrar.
-We encourage you to apply the semester prior to the semester you plan to graduate.
-If you file your application by the published deadline, the graduation application fee is $50.
-If you miss that deadline, you can submit a late application for graduation by the published late graduation deadline for the semester.
+A formal application and non-refundable fee for graduation are required to be filed with the Office of the Registrar.
+Application prior to the semester planned for graduation is encouraged.
+If the application is filed by the published deadline the graduation application fee is $50.
+Late application for graduation is available by the published late graduation deadline for the semester.
 The fee for a late application is $80.
 Applications for graduation filed after the late deadline are processed for graduation the following semester.
 Students who apply for graduation and who do not complete degree requirements by the end of the semester must reapply for graduation and repay the fee.